esmuigors2/Prep2Cry/README.md

      export CRYVAR_FXLDIR CRYVAR_BSDIR CRYVAR_TMPLDIR

 ## Usual workflow
-1. On the machine containing the CIF file launch:
+1. (If You don't have a .GUI file from a previous run of CRYSTAL which would be used, ) **on the machine containing the CIF file** launch:

         prep2cry.sh CIFNAME.cif